minimum2scp/acmesmith-google-cloud-storage/README.md

 ### Installation

-Install `acmesith-google-cloud-storage` gem along with `acmesmith`.
-You can just do `gem install acmesith-google-cloud-storage` or use Bundler if you want.
+Install `acmesmith-google-cloud-storage` gem along with `acmesmith`.
+You can just do `gem install acmesmith-google-cloud-storage` or use Bundler if you want.

 ### Configuration